Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 C E G

 Tonic of C major

 Dominant of C major

 Ferdinando Carulli (1770-1841) was a virtuoso guitarist, gifted composer and also had a reputation as an inspiring teacher.
-His published guitar teaching method was very successful and many of the easy classical guitar studies and other works composed by Carulli are still popular today among and guitar students.
+His published guitar teaching method was very successful, and many of the easy classical guitar studies and other works composed by Carulli are still popular today among guitar students.
 Read more about Carulli on Wikipedia.

 More Easy Classical Guitar Pieces